MelSumner/free-ideas/index.md

 - version control for laws
 - app that tracks human rights over time to show how things evolve (or don't)
 - standard perf tests vs tracerbench
+- something that finally fixes how hard date management in apps are